DanielMFernandes/CCNA_Course_Notes/Course_Notes/Ethernet_LAN_Switching_Part2.md

 SW1# clear mac address-table dynamic <optional MAC address>

 // clears the entire switches MAC table.
-// IF the optional MAC address is used, it will clear the SPECFIC MAC address.
+// IF the "address" option is used, it will clear the SPECFIC MAC address.

 SW1 #clear mac address-table dynamic interface <optional Interface>